-When and where and where can I watch it?
-1.20 Cheltenham on March 19.
-Live in glorious HD on Racing TV.
+When and where can I watch it?
+1.20pm Cheltenham on Friday 18 March 19, live in glorious HD on Racing TV.

-Which Grade?
-Grade One.
-Which Course?
-New Course.
-What Distance?
+What Grade?
+Grade One What course?
+New Course What distance?
 2m1f (eight hurdles).

 Prize-money? £95,000 Ages For 4yo only Weights and Allowances: 11st, mares’ allowance of 7lb.

 Key statistics and trends:

-When it comes to the leading trainer and jockey in the race, there are two stand-out performers with Nicky Henderson, having won it seven times, and Barry Geraghty the successful rider in five of the last 17 years.
+When it comes to the leading trainer and jockey in the race, there are two stand-out performers - Nicky Henderson has saddled the winner seven times while Barry Geraghty is the most successful rider in Triumph Hurdle history with five victories.

 The JCB Trial at Cheltenham in January has not proved a good route to this race in recent times.
 Defi Du Seuil, in 2017, was only the third horse since 1985 to win both contests.

 The latter became the first filly to win the four-year-old showpiece since French challenger Snow Drop in 2000.

 Triumph Hurdle history:

 The JCB Triumph Hurdle was first run at Hurst Park in 1939 and transferred to Cheltenham in 1965 upon the closure of the London course.
 The race was moved to The Festival in 1968.